 In electrochemical corrosion, a flow of electrical current and one or more chemical processes are required for metal loss.

-The flow of electrical current can be caused by ‘stray’ electrical sources, such as from a train traction system or from significant differences in potential between parts of the structure caused by factors such as differential aeration from the movement of seawater (the mechanism for this is still uncertain, but it could be that vast cathode area are built up in the tidal zone because of oxygen charging.
+The flow of electrical current can be caused by ‘stray’ electrical sources, such as from a train traction system or from significant differences in potential between parts of the structure caused by factors such as differential aeration from the movement of seawater (the mechanism for this is still uncertain, but it could be that vast cathode areas are built up in the tidal zone because of oxygen charging.

 Electrochemical corrosion by these electrical current sources is rare but can be serious when it occurs.
 Often, this process can contribute to corrosion when other aggressive factors arise.